akveo/styleguide/react-native/typescript.md

      * Provide a more specific type.
 Use interface, an inline object type, or a type alias
      * Use `unknown`
      * Suppress the lint warning and document why it is legitimate
+   * Take a look at the recommendation [here](https://thoughtbot.com/blog/typescript-stop-using-any-there-s-a-type-for-that).

 ## Other